 “I can’t!”
 Faith released Jay from her grapple.
 “BeatBax would never let me go to the Cricket-Centipede Islands!
 Just stay in LA and smoke with me!”

 “No!
 I’ve got to find the Mountain within me!”
 Jay now struggled finding his name in the text.
-“Listen to your box of crickets, they’re singing it to me!”
+“Listen to your box of crickets, they’re singing it!”

 The sound of their conversation drew Dan from the bathroom.
 His gaunt stride silenced them.
 They made room on the couch for Dan to faint between them, red-faced and wet-cheeked.
 His mouth opened as if to speak, but he produced no words.
 Finally he shook his head and asked, “Can you read?”

 “It doesn’t matter,” said Jay.
 “I must go to Sheridan.”

 “Okay, you’re still high,” said Dan.
 “Faith?”

 “Gorgeous,” she cooed to the fledglings on the pamphlet cover.
 “Look at these beautiful birds!”

 “Just about back to normal,” said Dan.
 “Both of you should eat.
 That’ll help you come down.”
 He slowly stood and carried the cupcake from the coffee-table to the kitchenette counter to cut.
 “Happy birthday, Jay.”

 “Happy birthday, Dan.”

 “Dainty!
 Cut it into fourths,” said Faith.
 “Then you and BeatBax can share with us, and we’ll all sing!”

 “I… I’m sorry.”
 Dan cut the cupcake into thirds.
 “I need to tell you something.